Tyrn/wei/the-insider-en.typ

      "You understand nothing here,  Terence.
 I  don't need  money.
 I need to turn this country in  something  decent.
 It is possible only if I become the richest official  in  this  country.
-For that -  I need money.
+For that---I need money.
 I  need huge money, money that this country doesn't have.
 But, the Galaxy has  this money and you, Terence, will deliver this money from the Galaxy to here."